rlite/rlite/README.md

 ![Server state machine](https://bitbucket.org/vmaffione/rina-images/downloads/rina-echo-async-server.png)

-## 8. Development workflow
+## 8. Developer workflow
-The *rlite* project defines a verfication workflow that developers should follow after performing any modification to the software.
+The *rlite* project provides a few verfication tools that developers must follow after any code modification.
+These procedures minimize the risk of breaking functionality when implementing new features or refactoring existing code.

+The first and most important verification step consists in running the suite of unit tests and integration tests.
+There are only a few unit tests for the moment being, covering the CDAP library, the Raft consensus algorithm and the Dijkstra implementation.
+Tun run the unit tests, run the following from the root repository (assuming `./configure` has been run)

+    $ make test

+and the output will report about tests succeeding or failing, e.g.

+    100% tests passed, 0 tests failed out of 3

+### 8.1 Demonstrator-driven verification
 ![Development and verification workflow](https://bitbucket.org/vmaffione/rina-images/downloads/verification-workflow-rlite.png)

 The demonstrator (`demo/demo.py`) and buildroot